Sacusa/MoCha/README.md

 To make the design as flexible as possible in terms of the software it runs, the micrcontroller has a seemingly complex boot process for a pedagogical design.
 The boot sequence is as follows:

 1. The microcode starting at address 0 of the microprogram memory starts executing.
 This code resets all the registers to 0 and loads the initial values for PC and SP.
-The values are assumed to be stored in the ram in the following order:
+The values are assumed to be stored in the RAM in the following order:
     * *Address 0:* SP[15:8]
     * *Address 1:* SP[7:0]
     * *Address 2:* PC[15:8]